At a Glance

 Tailor Your CV: Make sure your CV highlights any relevant coursework, internships, or projects related to sales.
 Emphasise skills such as communication, negotiation, and relationship-building that are crucial for a Sales Executive role.

 Craft a Compelling Cover Letter: Write a cover letter that showcases your enthusiasm for sales and your eagerness to learn.
-Mention specific experiences that demonstrate your ability to identify opportunities and build relationships, even if they are from academic or extracurricular activities.
+Mention specific reasons why you want to work in this role and how you can contribute to the company's success.

 How to prepare for a job interview at Connect Glasgow